sirbaratusii/navyseals_ex/README.md

 - [ ] Automatic reloading for weapons
 - [ ] Proper support for Deathmatch 3 rules
 - [X] Map cycle via maplist.txt
+- [ ] Attempt to seperate multiplayer server related code to another .qc?

+# Known issues
+- Creating a listen server will crash FTEQW (Does not crash QUAKE.EXE v1.08 however)

 # Credits
 * Minh Le for creating this modification